Is Boiling A Chemical Change

 The Scientific Explanation: Intermolecular Forces and Kinetic Energy

 As heat is applied to water, its molecules gain kinetic energy.
-This increased kinetic energy allows them to overcome the attractive intermolecular forces, enabling them to escape the liquid phase and transition into the gaseous phase.
+So this increased kinetic energy allows them to overcome the attractive intermolecular forces, enabling them to escape the liquid phase and transition into the gaseous phase.
 This is a purely physical process; no chemical bonds within the water molecules themselves are broken or formed.

 Frequently Asked Questions (FAQ)